Neuro-aCSis

 Contact

-If you have basic questions about the program, please contact our coordination office for internal funding.
+If you have basic questions about the program, please contact our Team Early Career Support.
 If requested, the office can also put you in contact with the program management as well as with other scientists of the Medical Faculty Bonn.

 Avatar Wolff